mph-/lcapy/doc/netlists.rst

    `Ename Np Nm opamp Nip Nim Ad Ac`

-- Fully differential opamp of differential gain Ad and common-mode gain Ac (default 0) with controlling nodes Nip and Nim and common-mode output voltage Nocm.
-The common-mode voltage is with respect to node Nm:
+- Fully differential opamp with controlling nodes Nip and Nim, node Nocm to set the common-mode output voltage, differential open-loop gain Ad and common-mode gain Ac (default 0).
+The common-mode voltage is with respect to node Nm.
+See also :ref:`fdopamps`.

    `Ename Np Nm fdopamp Nip Nim Nocm Ad Ac`

+- Instrumentation amplifier with controlling nodes Nip and Nim, gain resistor nodes Nrp and Nrm, open-loop differential gain Ad, common-mode gain Ac (default 0), and internal feedback resistance Rf.
+The closed-loop gain (assuming infinite open-loop gain) is :math:`G = 1 + 2 R_f / R_g` where :math:`R_f` is the internal feedback resistance and :math:`R_g` is the external gain setting resistance.
+See also :ref:`inamps`.

+   `Ename Np Nm inamp Nip Nim Nrp Nrm Ad Ac Rf`

 - Current-controlled current source (CCVS) of current gain F.  The control current is defined as the current flowing through the voltage source Vcontrol.